Sead Gološ

 Sead Gološ (8 June 1969 – 4 November 2020) was a Bosnian architect.

 Biography

 Gološ was born in Sarajevo.
 He graduated in 1994 from the Faculty of Architecture of the University of Sarajevo.
-From 1996 till 2001 he worked for the Sarajevo City Development Institute, then he joined the architectural firm GRUPA.ARH, for whom he also worked 5 years in Abu Dhabi and Dubai from 2011 to 2016.
-He was associate professor of architecture at the University of Sarajevo, and a member of the Council for urbanism, ecology and aesthetic planning of the City of Sarajevo.
+From 1996 to 2001, he worked for the Sarajevo City Development Institute, and then he joined the architectural firm GRUPA.ARH, for whom he also worked for 5 years in Abu Dhabi and Dubai from 2011 to 2016.
+He was an associate professor of architecture at the University of Sarajevo, and a member of the Council for urbanism, ecology and aesthetic planning of the City of Sarajevo.
 Gološ authored several landmark buildings in Sarajevo and beyond, changing the silhouette of the city in the 2010s.
 His works include: